-"We're delighted to have received exceptional results from Louie in this second round of drilling at the Claw Gold Project.
+"We're pleased to have completed this second round of drilling at Louie, part of the Claw Gold Project.
 This is shaping as a highly promising greenfields discovery in one of Western Australia's most prospective gold corridors.
 We are in a heavily endowed environment at Mt Gibson, immediately along strike from WA's next gold mine in a 'gold bull market'.
-With additional drilling nearly complete, we are eager to further delineate the high-grade core of this 1km regolith anomaly.
-The upcoming assays, due within the month, will guide us toward deeper RC drilling.
-This is the beginning, and investors can expect a steady stream of updates as we continue to explore what could turn into a game-changing discovery with clear strategic potential in relation to Mount Gibson.
+The upcoming assays, due mid-October, will guide us toward deeper RC drilling.
+This is the beginning, and investors can expect a steady stream of updates over the year as we advance the Louie Discovery and the broader project that has the potential to host multiple gold deposits."